In order to decide whether or not to automate functional tests, a number of questions need to be answered:-

 1).
 What do you want to automate?

-- Normally only regression type tests that are going to be run three or more times are candidate for the effort of automating.
+- Normally only regression type tests that are going to be run three or more times are candidate for automating.

 - Whatever is to be automated, first needs to be stable and unchanging i.e. already system integration tested.